MicrosoftDocs/azure-docs/articles/active-directory-b2c/partner-zscaler.md

 # Tutorial: Configure Zscaler Private Access with Azure Active Directory B2C

-In this tutorial, you'll learn how to integrate Azure Active Directory B2C (Azure AD B2C) authentication with [Zscaler Private Access](https://www.zscaler.com/products/zscaler-private-access).
-Zscaler Private Access (ZPA) delivers policy-based, secure access to private applications and assets without the cost, hassle, or security risks of a virtual private network (VPN).
+In this tutorial, you'll learn how to integrate Azure Active Directory B2C (Azure AD B2C) authentication with [Zscaler Private Access (ZPA](https://www.zscaler.com/products/zscaler-private-access).
+ZPA delivers policy-based, secure access to private applications and assets without the cost, hassle, or security risks of a virtual private network (VPN).
 The Zscaler secure hybrid access offering enables a zero-attack surface for consumer-facing applications when it's combined with Azure AD B2C.

 ## Prerequisites